 It was then it hit me.
-My perfectionist mindset had taken over.
+My perfectionist mindset was in control.

 I always knew I was a perfectionist.
 I would frantically clean the edges of the plates as I was serving dinner (heaven forbid there be a gravy drip), and I’d never feel satisfied with a painting, there was always something that it still needed.

 But what I didn’t realize was how much it was affecting my everyday life.
 I didn’t realize how much stress I was causing myself.

 The day I had a meltdown over apartments was when I decided, enough was enough.
 I couldn’t live my life this stressed out.